 State-of-the-art tools are also provided.
 The BAC has broadband and Wi-Fi Internet access, online communications software, laptop computers and video conferencing capabilities.
 Also available at BAC are fax machines, copiers, phones and printers, as well as a 44-inch video monitor and a large projection screen and projector.

 BAC offers many workshops such as how to start your own business and how to maintain your own business.
 Many other workshops are offered throughout the year.
 Some of the popular workshops cover developing a Website and using social media for your business.
-Several workshops are offered in survival strategies in tough times, customer service and time management.
+Several workshops are offered in grant writing, customer service, Quick Books and business marketing.

 Harless said BAC services are open to all types of businesses.
-“It’s pretty much anything,” she said.
+“It could be any type of business,” she said.
 “Some people just have an idea and might not have a clue what to do.”

 “If you don’t have a business plan, they will set you up with resources,” Harless said.

 BAC will connect a new businessperson with someone who is knowledgeable in the type of business being considered.

 “They have many connections to valuable resources,” she said.

 Harless said some new business owners who work out of their home do not have computers and other necessary equipment.
 Those are all available at BAC.

 Conference rooms may be used for staff meetings and presentations or for interviewing prospective employees or customers.
 The space may also be used just to get some work done.
 A room is available for meetings.

 Harless said that BAC currently has office space available at the BAC office for short-term lease from six months to one year, ranging in price from $175 to $300 per month.
 Call for details.